 The Pragmatic Metaphysics of Belief

-Abstract: On an intellectualist approach to belief, the intellectual endorsement of a proposition (such as “the working poor deserve as much respect as the handsomely paid”) is sufficient or nearly sufficient for believing it.
+Abstract: On an intellectualist approach to belief, the intellectual endorsement of a proposition (such as “The working poor deserve as much respect as the handsomely paid”) is sufficient or nearly sufficient for believing it.
 On a pragmatic approach to belief, intellectual endorsement is not enough.
 Belief is behaviorally demanding.
-To really, fully believe, you must also “walk the walk”.
-I argue that the pragmatic approach is preferable on pragmatic grounds: It rightly directs our attention to what matters most in thinking about belief.
+To really, fully believe, you must also “walk the walk.”
+This chapter argues that the pragmatic approach is preferable on pragmatic grounds: It rightly directs our attention to what matters most in thinking about belief.